mdear/radix_sdet_interview/README.md

 Category 2 : Rainy Day

-    Test 2.1 Try corrupting a returned root hash, proof and piece contents and ensure validation fails as expectetd.
+    Test 2.1 Try corrupting a returned root hash, proof and piece contents and ensure validation fails as expected.

 Category 3 : Scale/Stress Validation

     Test 3.1 : Large files
         Repeat test 1.1 but on artifically large test files 1K, 10K, 100K, 1MB, 10MB, 100MB, 1GB.
         Fill with pseudorandom patterns.
         Validate original file with reconstructed file and ensure binary equality.
 Note execution time and load factor during each test.
         Determine if execution scales linearly or not based on file size.

     Test 3.2 : Multiple files
         Similar to 2.1 create a set of test files of multiple sizes.
         Launch server specifying all these multiple files and test download of each file sequentially.
         Validate original file with reconstructed file and ensure binary equality.
         Characterize loading behavior as in test 2.1.

     Test 3.3: Multiple files
         Similar to 2.2 but retrieve each file in parallel, to the maximum number of connections supported by the server.
         Find system limits/breaking points.
         Characterize throughput, memory usage, storage usage.

-    Test 3.4: DDOS attach
+    Test 3.4: DDOS attack
-        Try to DDOS the server by sending rapid requests.
+        Try to DDOS the server by sending rapid requests or rapid random URLs, typically parallelized attacks from multiple sources.
+        Identify system limits.

     Test 3.5: Soak test
         Set an automated test to continually run a file reconstruction / validation loop, checking for potential memory leaks.
         Monitor the resource consumption of the process during this long-term (ie. overnight) test.

     Category 4 : Fault Tolerance Validation

         Test 4.1 : Planned server restart/recovery
             During the middle of a transfer, kill the server and restart it.
             Wait for it to come up again.
             Resume the transfer and validate the resulting file.

         Test 4.2 : Unplanned server restart/recovery
-            Kill the server at a random/unexpected time during the recovery of file pieces and ensure the client fails gracefully and then re-requests the failing operation and ultimately validates the entire file.
+            Gracefully terminate the server at a random/unexpected time during the recovery of file pieces and ensure the client fails gracefully and then re-requests the failing operation and ultimately validates the entire file.
+            Do this repeatively to ensure all tricky time-based corner cases are properly covered.
+            Also, try this with hard server kill and determine if the server comes back properly.

     Category 5 : API testing

         Test 5.1 : Bad verbs
             Test the given hashes/piece APIs but use PUT, POST, PATCH and DELETE verbs, ensure these fail appropriately.

         Test 5.2 : pieces API : Bad hashid
             Provide unknown and badly formatted hashid, ensure graceful failure.

         Test 5.3 : pieces API : Bad index
-            Provide out-of-bounds or non-numerical pieceIndex values, ensure these fail gracefully Reverse the hashId and pieceIndex in the URL and ensure failure.
+            Provide out-of-bounds or non-numerical pieceIndex values, ensure these fail gracefully
+            Reverse the hashId and pieceIndex in the URL and ensure failure.

         Test 5.4 : pieces API bad path
             Provide incomplete / unsupported path values on the GET URL, ensure graceful fail.
-            For example, piece API without pieceIndex, or unsupport API such as "pieceZ".
+            For example, piece API without pieceIndex, or unsupported API such as "pieceZ".

         Test 5.5 : pieces API : missing required API elements Try getting a piece with a misformatted URL missing the hashId and/or the pieceIndex.

+    Category 6 : Security validation

+        Test 6.1 : Try to use well-known security attacks, check returned headers to identify the server technology being used, check the CVE security vulnerability database and try to hack the server by doing bad things such as code injection attacks.
+Use well known tools such as Codenomicon.
+        Try to crash the server.

 ## Bug reports

 ## Suggestions to improve the exercise
 1. The following link documents Merkle validations a little differently than the one used in your example, and may be good to integrate. https://medium.com/crypto-0-nite/merkle-proofs-explained-6dd429623dc5